by Alina Livneva3 February '19

 What makes a masterpiece?

 A Masterpiece is the work of an artist who has been absorbed by the spirit of his/her times and can transform personal experience into a universal one.
 Masterpieces make us forget the artists, and instead direct our attention to the artist's works.
 We may wonder how a particular work was executed, but for the time being, we are transposed, so deeply brought into this creation that our consciousness is actually expanded.
-You know when you've encountered a masterpiece because it stays with you for the rest of your life.

 Although there are differentiating criteria on the exact elements involved in selecting a masterpiece, there are common qualities that every masterpiece shares.
 Some sort of feeling must be evoked, whether it's curiosity, awe, or disgust.
 There should be style, technique, balance, and harmony.
 It is helpful to discuss perspective and form, but still, this would not describe that elusive element essential to any moving work, and motive is another important factor.

 "Masterpiece" has its troublesome edge, though.
 Some contemporary scholars dismiss the term as an elitist designation, used to exclude whole categories of art or to lend an air of mystification to critical judgments.
 And the general public sometimes embraces certain works as "masterpieces" based mostly on their celebrity and fame.

 The term "masterpiece" originated in the Middle Ages when apprentice artisans had to prove their skills by submitting exemplary work for approval by the guild that governed their trade -- carving, metalwork, enameling.
 If the piece demonstrated mastery of the craft, the apprentice would be promoted to master.